mikepierce/GNU-bc-Functions/README.md

 ## Aspirations

+  - Change the file extensions to `.b`
+  - Incorporate that code from `pi.b` and `primes.b` from the BC source
+  - Add a prime factorization function.
+  - Separate out “pure” functions from “teacher” functions
   - Remove the `n` parameter to `rational`, instead approximating the input up to scale.
   - Improve the numerical integration function by removing `n`, instead approximating the value up to scale.
   - Add `cubic` and `quartic` functions that prints the details of a cubic and quartic polynomial.
-  - Add a prime factorization function.
   - Add a function that finds "algebraic" approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).
   - Add a numerical derivative function (see [this](https://en.wikipedia.org/wiki/Five-point_stencil)).
   - Implement the Euclidean algorithm for the GCD.